 Students examine the communication aspects of graphics emphasizing sketching and computer-aided drafting and design.
-This course covers simple pictorial and working drawings, orthographic and isometric projections, an introduction to the mechanical design process, the basics of free hand sketching and of C.A.D., and the computer as a design tool.
+This course covers simple pictorial and working drawings, orthographic and isometric projections, an introduction to the mechanical design process, the basics of free hand sketching and of computer aided drafting (CAD) and the computer as a design tool.